RTippin/messenger/README.md

 - `php artisan messenger:providers:clear`
     * Clear the cached provider config file.
 - `php artisan messenger:purge:documents` | `--now` | `--days=30`
     * We will purge all soft deleted document messages that were archived past the set days (30 default).
+We run it through our action to remove the document file from storage and message from the database.
+    * `--days=X` flag to set how many days in the past to start at.
+    * `--now` flag to run immediately without dispatching jobs to queue.
+- `php artisan messenger:purge:audio` | `--now` | `--days=30`
-We run it through our action to remove the files from storage and message from the database.
+    * We will purge all soft deleted audio messages that were archived past the set days (30 default).
+We run it through our action to remove the audio file from storage and message from the database.
     * `--days=X` flag to set how many days in the past to start at.
     * `--now` flag to run immediately without dispatching jobs to queue.
 - `php artisan messenger:purge:images` | `--now` | `--days=30`